 It’s the kind of place you must feel called to and have a guide, a hidden power place not a spiritual tourist attraction.
 All hair rose in recognition.
 ‘Yes’, I said excitedly.
 Was I mad?
 I shouldn’t go with a stranger and a guy I don’t know, I already had learned that as a child.
 But something in me knew that this was right and he was safe.

 After a long drive and hike, I shivered as I faced the entrance, which was beyond anything I had ever seen.
 She beckoned me to enter through the yoni shaped rocks.
 What happened was life-altering and profound for me, but too intimate to share in words here.
-And it was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.
+It was in this depth of darkness where she revealed herself, the way of the feminine, so different than we have been taught.

 Yes, she veils herself, covering her naked soul.
 Not only to hide for fear of violence or in submission to oppression but for another reason – a deeper one.
 You see, you can’t just rip her veils apart and march in there.
 You will never find her, for she will not show herself that way.
-You have to prepare yourself, to discover her and touch each layer with your nobility, sincere adoration, and true love.
+You have to prepare yourself, to discover her, and touch each layer with your nobility, sincere adoration, and true love.
 Only then will the pedals of the flower unfold and she may grant permission to enter this sacred cave, so you may receive what was hidden in plain sight.
-She may offer you the grail, which they have been searching since ancient times.
+She may offer you the grail, which they have been searching for since ancient times.
 And let you sip from the exquisite red wine, the intoxicating nectar of everlasting life, which restores the weary, heals the broken, wakes the dead, and utterly enlivens your heart, belly into your very bones.

 Maybe that is what salvation really means: to come truly alive.
 And this is the feminine way of awakening: enlivenment.
 The matter is sacred and your pain, joy, and hand are her.
 She calls us to walk into the real union of divine and human, a way that honors all life and the blessing she bestows upon you at this moment now.